ptmt/ptmt.github.com/_posts/2015-03-02-webviews-is-hard.md

 ### 2. Performance

-Parsing Javascript's thousand of lines takes time.
+Parsing Javascript's thousand of lines takes a time.
 For your MBP15 Core i7 not so much, but for the first iPad mini it could take 4 seconds.
-You have to include a much, much js libraries (from `cordova.js`, `supersonic.js` to many others such as `angular` or `backbone`).
+You have to include a lot js libraries (from `cordova.js`, `supersonic.js` to many others such as `angular` or `backbone`).

 ### 3. Plugins

 You have got a SDK for some fancy service written in Objective C. Good luck to adopt it for Cordova.
-Push Notifications, Facebook plugin,
+Push Notifications, Facebook plugin, Google Analytics, Hockey app, etc.

 ### 4. Stability